samuel-adekunle/disse/README.md

   - [ ] Create evaluation plan
     - [ ] Ability to discover faults in existing systems
     - [ ] Speed and writing and deploying new systems
-- [ ] Fault Injection
-  - [ ] Allow certain operations on nodes after certain amounts of time: Sleep, Stop, Start, Restart using a separate queues
-- [ ] Busy nodes?
-Consider only handling messages when the node is not busy i.e. Need to keep track of busy nodes

 ## Extensions